 Some tips to avoid breeding mosquitoes

-Mosquito larvae live and breed in small amounts of stagnant water and it only takes 2 to 3 weeks for mature mosquitoes to breed and hatch, so:
+Mosquito larvae live and breed in small amounts of stagnant water and it only takes two (2) to three (3) weeks for mature mosquitoes to breed and hatch, so:

 - remove mosquito-breeding sites from your backyard and surrounding areas (such as blocked roof gutters, pot plant drip trays, and any containers that may hold water after rain)

 - keep swimming pools full and well maintained at all times